nunchistudio/blacksmith/documentation/options/pubsub/google.md

 ```

 The trigger will receive in realtime every events of a subscription registered in
 Google Pub / Sub.
-Each event can then be transformed and loaded to destinations.
+Each event can then be transformed and execute actions or flows to load data to
+destinations.

 ### Subscription options